f4exb/sdrangel/plugins/feature/sid/readme.md

 <h3>31: Date Time</h3>

-Specifies the date and time for which SDR imagery should be displayed.
+Specifies the date and time for which SDO imagery should be displayed.
 Images are updated every 15 minutes.
-The data and time can also be set by clicking on the chart.
+The date and time can also be set by clicking on the chart.

 <h3>32: Map</h3>

 Select a Map to link to the SID feature.
 When a time is selected on the SID charts, the [Map](../../feature/map/readme.md) feature will have it's time set accordingly.
-This allows you, for example, to see the corresponding impact on MUF/foF2.
+This allows you, for example, to see the corresponding impact on MUF/foF2 displayed on the 3D map.

 <h2>Tips</h2>